What is the Cost of Capital Formula?

 The company has reported return for its last fiscal year as 10.85%.
 The company has outstanding debt of $50,000,000, preference shares of $15,000,000 and common equity valued at $70,000,000.
 The tax rate is 34%.
 It has paid $4,000,000 as interest expense on its debt.
 The preference shares paid a dividend of $1,50,000.
 The risk-free rate of return is 4%, while the return on the Dow Jones Industrials is 11% and ABC Limited’s beta is 1.3.

-For the calculation of Cost of Capital formula, first we have to calculate the following –
+First we have to calculate the following –

 So, Total capital = $50,000,000 + $15,000,000 + $70,000,000